-A: Trinity is transitioning to a "continuous enrollment" model for the 2023-2024 school year.
-Continuous enrollment means that students will be automatically re-enrolled each year until graduation unless parents notify the school of their intent to withdraw by February 15.
-This model has been adopted by Trinity due to popular demand.
-Transitioning to continuous enrollment will streamline the enrollment process and tells us that you want your child at Trinity until graduation (unless you choose to opt out).
+A: Trinity has a "continuous enrollment" model, which means that students will be automatically re-enrolled each year until graduation unless parents notify the school of their intent to withdraw by February 15.
+Transitioning to continuous enrollment will streamline the enrollment process and tell us that you want your child at Trinity until graduation (unless you choose to opt out).